Keystrokes, Mouse menus and Gestures

 The handling of keyboard and mouse clicks and gestures is different and varied within the Medley environment.
 This chart shows common keystrokes.
-Table of Keystrokes more data.
+On macOS the Option key is equivalent to Alt.
+See Table of Keystrokes for more data.

 We’d like to improve keyboard handling but haven’t yet found a path.